Bachelor of Social Sciences (Honours) in Development Economics

 It is expected that upon completion of this programme, students will have a solid background preparation in theoretical and methodological knowledge in areas related to economic development, which will enable them to move into the practical world with certain degree of confidence.
 Some of them, hopefully, will acquire enough interest and expertise to go for advanced degrees in economics.

-Core Elements of the Bachelor of Economics (BEcon) in Development Economics Programme
+Core Elements of the Bachelor of Social Sciences (Honours) in Development Economics Programme

-The Bachelor of Economics (BEcon) in Development Economics programme of Dhaka School of Economics has the following features:
+The Bachelor of Social Sciences (Honours) in Development Economics programme of Dhaka School of Economics has the following features:

 • The duration of the programme is 4 (four) years, comprising of two semesters per year – each lasting for 06 months.